-In the first part I'll share timeless wisdom from the past few thousands of years that can help you to stay strong, to nudge yourself back on the right track again and to keep going towards what you deep down want and dream about.
+In the first part I'll share timeless wisdom from the past few thousands of years that can help you to stay strong during tough times, to nudge yourself back on the right track again and to keep going towards what you deep down want and dream about.

 And in the second part of this post I'll share my own 5 favorite tips that I use the most myself when I feel like giving up and going home.